whoismtrx/42_push_swap/README.md

 The project is composed of two programs `push_swap` in `Mandatory` part and `checker` in `Bonus` part.
 - `push_swap` which we need to calculates and displays on the standard output the smallest list of instructions possible to sort the integer arguments received.
-- `checker` it's a program that takes integer arguments and reads instructions on the standard output.
+- `checker` it's a program that takes integer arguments and reads instructions from the standard input.
 Once read, checker executes them and displays OK if integers are sorted.
 Otherwise, it will display KO or Error if the integers are not sorted or the instructions are not well formatted.

 ## Getting Started